One source of truth

 CI has no unambiguous reference.

-A pipeline that checks architectural conformance needs one source of truth.
+A pipeline that checks conformance needs one source of truth.
 Without it, reviews stay manual and PR queues grow faster than they clear.

 How it works